Flightscope X2 Elite & the Moment of Impact in Golf

 Technology like Flightscope can really help us see what is happening in our golf swing, which can help us understand why we continue to hit those nasty slices.
 In this segment of Teaching with Technology, Todd Kolb shows us why we should be hitting up on our driver to help us draw the ball, and shows us a couple of tips to help us get our club path and club face tracking in the right direction before, during and after the moment of impact.

 So what are those three things that I’m looking at?
-Well first of all, angle of attack—the angle that the club is traveling at the moment of impact; the path—basically, for practical reasons, the direction that the club is traveling at the moment of impact; and then also the club face—how does the club face relate to the target line at that point?
+Well first of all, angle of attack—the angle that the club is traveling at the moment of impact.
+Second is the path—basically, for practical reasons, the direction that the club is traveling at the moment of impact.
+Then finally the club face—how does the club face relate to the target line at that point?

 So first of all, what do we want to see?
 Well if we want to hit a nice high draw with the driver, what we want to do is we want to hit up on the golf ball first of all.
 We want a positive angle of attack.
 Therefore, we want the club to be traveling up as it comes in contact with the golf ball.

 So in this particular example—I’ve got two of them here—I’ve got one where I hit up on the golf ball an angle of 5 degrees; positive 5 degrees.
 I have another one where I hit down on the golf ball slightly 0.7 degrees down, alright?
 Let’s remember that.

 Path at Moment of Impact

 The second thing is I want to hit a nice high draw.
 I think that’s the optimum shot to hit for a golfer.
 So how do I do that?
 I’ve got to have a path that’s working significantly, or at least to the right of, the target.